EthanHolleman/site_dev/content/posts/zoom_poker.md

 draft: false
 ---

+# Update

+I recently found a number of `.io` type websites devoted specifically to poker (not sure why didn't think to search poker .io earlier) which get around the main issues of playing using `playingcards.io`.

+I would **highly**, **highly** recommend using [lipoker.io](https://lipoker.io/).
+It handles betting with shortcuts for bets based on pot or blind sizes, handles turns automatically and does not require a sign up.

+For Poker, lipoker is supporior in **every way** to [PlayingCards.io](https://playingcards.io/) due to being designed for this specific game.
+If for some reason you would still like to use [PlayingCards.io](https://playingcards.io/) continue reading, otherwise stop and use [lipoker.io](https://lipoker.io/).

 Recently a few of my friends and I wanted to do virtual Poker night.
 We where not interested in playing for cash and so I started looking around for an online platform to make it happen.